gouttegd/kgcl-java/README.md

 `apply` that is intended to allow the injection of KGCL instructions as part of a ROBOT pipeline.

-Ultimately, the goal is to provide that command under the form of a plugin that could be loaded dynamically by the standard distribution of ROBOT, if/when ROBOT supports the use of such plugins.
+To enable it, install the release artefact `kcgl-robot-plugin-X.Y.Z.jar` in a directory where ROBOT (1.9.5 minimum) searches for plugins, and rename it to a shorter name such as `kgcl.jar`.

-In the meantime, building KGCL with the standard Maven goal `package` will result in a Jar file that includes ROBOT and that may be used as a standalone version of ROBOT, where the `apply` command is available (in addition to all the standard commands).
+Building KGCL with the standard Maven goal `package` will also produce a Jar file that includes ROBOT and that may be used as a standalone version of ROBOT, where the `apply` command is available as a built-in command (in addition to all the standard commands).

 The `apply` command takes a single KGCL instruction in its `-k` (or `--kgcl`) option, or a KGCL file (with one instruction per line) in its